msayson/msayson.github.io/_posts/2016-09-02-functional-programming-ideas-in-object-oriented-languages.markdown

 Given how much closer functional ideas bring us to how we think about what we want to do when we're not thinking in terms of a particular programming language, it's refreshing to see approaches being introduced from languages with different paradigms.

 After all, at a functional level, it doesn't really matter which programming language we use.
-What matters is how well we can translate our intentions into systems that solve the problems our users care about.
+What matters is how well we translate our intentions into systems that solve problems our users care about.